|

 embossed with my name

-on it’s forehead.
+on its forehead.

 Until then I will invite them all to dinner,